Healthy Fats For Brain Health

 Integrating these nourishing elements isn’t complicated, it’s simply about making mindful choices each day towards healthier alternatives.

-As we make these shifts in our dietary habits, it’s interesting to note how our mental clarity improves, along with physical wellness.
+As we make these shifts in our dietary habits, it’s interesting to note how our improves, along with physical wellness.

 However, while enjoying these benefits from incorporating healthy fats into our diets, we should also be aware of potential drawbacks such as consuming too much fat leading to weight gain and high cholesterol levels – issues we will explore further in the upcoming section.